aikea/aikea.github.io/content/watchlog.md

 Beautiful settings.
 Memorable characters.
 Humorous.
 Commendable screenplay and cinematography.
 Introduction to Wes Anderson and not disappointed.
 (first watch: Dec 5th, 2021)

+97. > **The Dreamers | Bernando Bertolucci | 2003**
+“A poem is a petition and a petition is a poem”.
+I have so many questions.
+A new dimension of French cinema, artistry, and culture has opened for me to explore.
+And so many pop references.
+And Paris.
+And cinema.
+And sensuality.
+And Mao.
+And violence.
+And Isabelle.
+I need a lot of answers.
+Incredible movie.
+Definitely revisitable.
+(first watch: Dec 10th, 2021)

 <hr />